WooodHead/serverless-saas/README.md

-# Building Serverless SaaS Applications and APIs
+# Building Serverless Multi-Tenant SaaS Applications and APIs

 In this repo we will learn how to develop multi-tenanted SaaS API's and applications.